Employee Center: Deduction

 The Deduction section of the Employee Center manages funds deducted from an employee’s regular pay.
 Deductions can be set up to recur indefinitely, until a goal amount is met, or occur only once.

-Add a New Deduction
+Add or Edit a Deduction

 Deduction Examples